americocunhajr/EPIDEMIC/README.md

 ## License

 **EPIDEMIC** is released under the MIT license.
-See the LICENSE and NOTICE files for details.
+See the LICENSE file for details.
 All new contributions must be made under the MIT license.